A bill is a draft law.

 Bills introduced into the Senedd

-Details of the Welsh Government bills introduced for consideration by the Senedd.
+There are no Welsh Government bills currently being considered by the Senedd.

 Acts of Senedd Cymru